V-Sekai-fire/aria-character-core/decisions/159-standardize-local-timezone-iso8601-datetime-format.md

 # Problem: No timezone information
 "2025-06-23T23:15:24.123456"  # Ambiguous timezone

+# Problem: API parameter inconsistency
+options = %{time_horizon: 20}  # Should be "PT20S"
 ```

 ## Decision

-**Standardize on local timezone ISO 8601 format with timezone offset for all datetime handling across the project.**
+**Standardize on local timezone ISO 8601 format with timezone offset for all datetime and duration handling across the project.**

 ### Primary Standard